lia-troy/appliedintheory/content/article/hpc-app-chaos.md

 We saw in the [post on chaos]({{< ref "/article/chaos101.md" >}} "Post: Chaos 101") that even the tiniest rounding error (such as floating point representation) is mathematically problematic in a chaotic system.
-When the light rays orbit the black hole dozens of times, the discretized computations become mathematically meaningless.
+When the light rays orbit the black hole dozens of times, the discretized simulation become mathematically meaningless.

 Bumping up the precision to 128bit or even 512bit does not resolve this issue.
 ANY rounding could create a totally different result in these cases.
 There's no way to bound the error margin.

 ## The GPU branching problem

 GPUs were a great choice for parallelization of this HPC app.
-There was one loop that executed the computations, with each step an iteration of the loop.
+There was one loop that executed the simulation, with each step an iteration of the loop.
 GPUs have many cores, batched into sets that all share an instruction set.
 That seemed perfect for our needs -- every iteration was the exact same instruction set.